 Newfoundland and Labrador

-East Coast Trail: Connecting 30 communities in Newfoundland are 300 kilometres of developed hiking trails.
-Walk past towering cliffs and headlands, sea stacks, deep fjords, and a natural wave-driven geyser called The Spout.
-Other attractions include two active archaeological dig sites and a 50-metre suspension bridge.
+East Coast Trail: Connecting 30 coastal communities, Newfoundland’s 336 kilometres of developed hiking trails lead you past towering cliffs, headlands, lighthouses, icebergs, sea stacks, deep fjords and a natural wave-driven geyser called The Spout.
+Along the way, you’ll also find two active archaeological dig sites and a 50-metre suspension bridge.

 East Coast Trail